protocolbuffers/protocolbuffers.github.io/content/reference/dart/dart-generated.md

-The protocol buffer compiler will generate, in addition to the `Foo` class, a class `Foo_test` which will contain a `static Extension` for each extension field in the file along with a method for registering all the exensions in an `ExtensionRegistry` :
+The protocol buffer compiler will generate, in addition to the `Foo` class, a class `Foo_test` which will contain a `static Extension` for each extension field in the file along with a method for registering all the extensions in an `ExtensionRegistry` :

 -   `static final Extension bar`